Castle Howard

 Castle Howard is an English country house in Henderskelfe, North Yorkshire, 15 mi north of York.
 A private residence, it has been the home of the Carlisle branch of the Howard family for more than 300 years.
 Castle Howard has been used as a filming location in several films and television shows, including in Granada Television's 1981 television adaptation of Evelyn Waugh's Brideshead Revisited and in a 2008 film adaptation.

 History

+A view of John Vanbrugh's complete project for Castle Howard, from the north, published in the third volume of Vitruvius Britannicus in 1725.